 On behalf of Cinema Verite, Stone then presented Amma with a silver necklace and locket.

-Cinema Verite is a French film organization focused on creating awareness regarding human-rights issues.
-The organization was honouring Amma in acknowledgment of her role as a force for world peace and harmony.
+Cinema Verite is a French film organization focused on creating awareness regarding human rights issues.
+The organization was honouring Amma in acknowledgement of her role as a force for world peace and harmony.

 After bestowing the award, Cinema Verite requested Amma to share her thoughts about the current state of the world, with particular focus on the increasing incidents of war and natural disasters.